estefan3112/koko-aio-slang/README.md

 # Easy install

-Step 1: Take the entire zip package as provided in the Release section and replace the koko-aio folder that comes with RetroArch: /shaders/shaders_slang/bezel/koko-aio; for the backdrop presets, the parallel version of koko-aio-backdrops is required in the same directory<br>
+Step 1: Take the entire zip package as provided in the Release section and replace the koko-aio folder that comes with RetroArch: /shaders/shaders_slang/bezel/koko-aio; for the backdrop presets, the parallel version of koko-aio-backdrops is *no longer* required!!!<br>
 Step 2: Move all .slangp-presets to the respective core configuration directory, i.e. /config/FinalBurn Neo/ and/or /config/Mame 2003 (0.78) and/or /config/MAME 2003-plus<br>
 <br>
 Note: The FinalBurn Neo.cfg/Mame 2003 (0.78).cfg/MAME 2003-plus.cfg files contain just one line that secures that the Aspect Ratio is set to 'Full'.
 Without this option, the background will not appear.<br>